Khorne is the Chaos God of War, master of slaughter and Taker of Skulls.

-- Gorefist (Double, Chaos Champion or Blood Warrior with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3-4 do 1 damage, on 5-6 up to 6 damage.
+- Gorefist (Double, Chaos Champion or Blood Warrior with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3+ do 3 damage.

-- Lashing Bone Tentacles (Double, Khorgorath): Pick an enemy unit within 6” and roll a dice: on a 4-5 do 1 damage, on 6 as much damage as the value of the ability.
+- Lashing Bone Tentacles (Double, Khorgorath): Pick an enemy unit within 6” and roll 2 dice: for each 4-5 do 1 damage, for each 6 as much damage as the value of the ability.

 - Whipped to Fury (Double, Bloodstoker): Pick 1 Khorgorath within 4″ and make it perform a bonus attack.

 - Flesh Hound’s Blood-dark Claws (Double, Mighty Lord of Khorne): Allocate a random amount of damage to an engaged enemy.

 - Bloodbind (Double, all Slaughterpriests): Pick an enemy fighter within 8″ and move him towards you up to 6″ as if they were jumping.

 - Lord of Skulls (Triple, all Leaders): If a leader takes down an enemy this activation, add 1 to the melee Attacks of all friendly fighters within 6”.